 Planning for the future land uses of the community is an ongoing process of goal setting and problem solving aimed at encouraging and enhancing a better community with a better quality of life.
-Planning focuses upon ways of solving existing problems within the community, and providing a management tool enabling Stockham citizens to
+Planning focuses upon ways of solving existing problems within the county, and providing a management tool enabling Hordville citizens to achieve their vision for the future.